CFD: a complex mix of Physics, Engineering and Art! Results need validation and sanity checks!

 For example, according to measurements performed by H. Kirsten, the entrance length of a turbulent flow in a pipe is about 50 to 100 diameters.
 This knowledge is very important in deciding the inlet boundary condition for any industrial internal flow configuration.

 CFD is a great tool when used with appropriate procedure and guidelines because of its inherent nature of multi-disciplinary science leading to technically unlimited potential and applications.
-Yet, "CFD is not a panacea of all your Flow and Heat Transfer problems without experience-base insight".
+Yet, "CFD is not a panacea of all the Flow and Heat Transfer problems without experience-base insight".
 Any result must be looked at by an experienced engineer in that field and must go through an "order-of-magnitude-check" before accepting the results.

 All methods for the calculation of turbulent boundary layers are approximate ones and are based on the integral forms of the momentum and energy equations.
 Since, however, no general expressions for shear and dissipation in turbulent flow can be deduced by purely theoretical considerations, it is necessary to make additional suitable assumptions.
 These can only be obtained from the results of systematic measurements and, consequently, the calculation of turbulent boundary layers is semi-empirical.